rheactive/double_pendulum/README.md

 # Double pendulum simulation

+This is a version of the program which outputs all movement data (angles, momenta, energy, friction) into a file.
+I also included a script for plotting, which uses R ggplot2.
+The angles are shifted by $\pi$ so the plots look better.

+Each new simulation cycle overwrites the previous file, so be careful.

 ![Program window during simulation](./pictures/Running_view.png)

 The masses and the lengths are the same.
 The only free parameter in the simulation is the frequency: